mendix/CameraWidgetForPhoneGap/README.md

 #### On save microflow
 An optional microflow that will be triggered when the object is saved.

+#### On save nanoflow
+An optional nanoflow that will be triggered when the object is saved.

 #### Autosave
 Optional setting to auto-save an image to the contextobject. use the on save mf to commit the object and run further actions.